 Free offers are heavily on the increase in online business.
-Whatever internet route you take, you are bombarded with free tutorials and handy content upgrades, lead magnets and freebies.
+Whatever internet route you take, you are flooded with free tutorials and handy content upgrades, lead magnets and freebies.

 And boy, what a massive raise in quality these giveaways currently make.
 You can serially watch excellent free resources outperform paid products!

-Why is it that every blogger needs to offer great free content?
+Why is it that every online marketer needs to offer great free content?
 Is it really smart to give away some of your best ideas for free?
 And what about all the freebie chasers you have to deal with?

 What’s the best strategy to put behind your free offers?